 “It is a huge pleasure and privilege to hold the baton that has been passed to me by the Secretary-General Kamalesh Sharma.
 There is much for us to do for the Secretary-General’s vision for the orchestra and choir and I hope that together we will make great music, in harmony with each other.”

-The Commonwealth Youth Orchestra and Choir (CYO) is the first and only full-time music organisation which works 24/7, 52 weeks a year, exclusively throughout the 53 Commonwealth Nations, and with the unanimous endorsement of all Commonwealth Heads of Government.
+The Commonwealth Youth Orchestra and Choir (CYO) is the first, and remains the only, full-time music organisation in the world which works 24/7, 52 weeks a year, exclusively throughout the 53 Commonwealth Nations.

-Its unique major cross-borders initiative, The Commonwealth Music Partnership – Music for Peace & Development, unites all choirs, orchestras and music schools in the Commonwealth for fully-funded pan-Commonwealth exchange, collaboration and engagement.
+“Culture builds bridges” - this is extensively and pervasively demonstrated by the CYO through its international, trans-racial engagement and as a model of actual “Engaged Diversity” in action, including its unique major cross-borders initiative, The Commonwealth Music Partnership – Music for Peace & Development, which unites all choirs, orchestras and music schools in the Commonwealth for fully-funded pan-Commonwealth exchange, collaboration and engagement.

-Key moments in the Commonwealth calendar, including the 2009 Diamond Jubilee of the Commonwealth, the 2012 Diamond Jubilee of HM The Queen and the Biennial Meetings of the Commonwealth Heads of Government, are marked in a highly visible way with major CYO performances and recordings.
+Key moments in the Commonwealth calendar - including 2009 Diamond Jubilee of The Commonwealth, 2012 Diamond Jubilee of HM The Queen and the Biennial Meetings of the Commonwealth Heads of Government, are marked by the CYO with major performances and recordings featuring musicians, choirs and composers from across The Commonwealth.

-At Cadogan Hall, London, on Monday 23 April 2018, to mark the occasion of the 2018 Biennial Meeting of the Commonwealth Heads of Government in London, the Commonwealth Youth Orchestra and Choir launched the third CD of its trilogy of non-commercial recordings made with the ceremonial state Band of the Coldstream Guards conducted by Major Simon Haw MBE.
+To mark the occasion of the Biennial Meeting of the Commonwealth Heads of Government in London in April 2108, the CYO, featuring its Commonwealth Scholars’ Choir and Commonwealth Children’s Choir, produced a trilogy of non-commercial recordings with the Ceremonial State Band of the Coldstream Guards, conducted by Major Simon Haw MBE.

 On International Day of Peace Wednesday 21 September 2016, the CYO launched an important and ground-breaking internet platform which is the CYO’s Commonwealth Music Hub.
 A new central CYO music hub website and six independent linked CYO satellite websites, to give huge visibility to the CYO’s major programmes for delivering its mission.
 The Hub Graphic is shown below.